THE NONIMMIGRANT VISA UNIT WILL BE CLOSED ON JUNE 29, 2016 AT 3:00 P.M.

 Rainy and Typhoon Season

 The annual rainy and typhoon season has begun and is expected to last until November.
-Please be advised that if Black Rainstorm Warning OR Typhoon Signal 8 or above is announced by the Hong Kong Observatory, the Consulate General will be closed.
+Please be advised that if Black Rainstorm Warning or Typhoon Signal 8 or above is announced by the Hong Kong Observatory, the Consulate General will be closed.
 In such a situation, please see "Consular Services During the Rainy and Typhoon Season" for details.